zachalbert/ldthw/_color/050-color-harmonies-split-complement.md

 8. For the third row of blue, after making 2 copies, you'll need to invert your math and subtract 150 and 210 degrees, respectively.
 This will prevent hues greater than 360 which Figma doesn't allow.
 9. Finally, in the last row, try to get the 2 split complements on your own.
 Remember to add or subtract 150 and 210 based on your starting hue value to prevent the final number going above 360 or below 0.

 In the next lesson, you're going to tackle triadic harmonies.
+Keep this file handy.